History 202 (online)

 Before we start, here are a few things that you need to know about this course:

 1. It is almost entirely online.
-While I will be available during regular office hours, it is entirely possible and acceptable to complete all the requirements of this course on your computer without meeting me once in person during the semester.
+While I will be available during regular office hours, it is entirely possible and acceptable to complete all the requirements of this course on your computer, without physically meeting any of your fellow students.